Research and development of carbonization processes and biochar application

 © Fraunhofer UMSICHT

-Depending on the area of application, vegetable carbons must fulfill specific properties.
-Fraunhofer UMSICHT provides support in the preparation and refinement of carbonates into products with defined parameters.
+Depending on the area of application, biochar must fulfill specific properties.
+Fraunhofer UMSICHT provides support in the preparation, modification and refinement of carbonates into products with defined parameters.

 Soil applications

-Vegetable carbons can find application in the agricultural context with the aim of carbon storage or soil improvement.
-Depending on the purpose, the physical and chemical properties of the respective vegetable carbon, compliance with limit values in accordance with international guidelines and appropriate certification are important for such an application.
+Biochar can find application in the agricultural context with the aim of carbon storage combined with soil improvement.
+Depending on the purpose, the physical and chemical properties of the respective biochar, compliance with limit values in accordance with international guidelines and appropriate certification are important for such an application.

 Building and materials

-As a filler in concrete, asphalt or plastics to reduce the CO2 footprint of the products or to specifically modify the product properties.
+Biochar can be utilised as a filler in concreteasphalt or plastics to reduce the CO2 footprint of the products or to specifically modify the product properties.
 Porosity, particle size distribution, adhesion behavior and leaching behavior of pollutants play a major role here.
 These properties can be modified by targeted processing.
 We offer various processes for this purpose.

 Metallurgy